danyelaristizabal/RepairShopAPI/README.md

 Users module implements the UsersAPI.
 Tickets module implements the TicketsAPI.
 Notifications module implements the RulesAPI.

-The Notifications module serves dual purposes:
+#The Notifications module serves dual purposes:

-Exposure of RulesAPI: Responsible for controlling the volume of notifications delivered to users.
+Exposure of RulesAPI: Responsible for CRUD operations for the rules that dictate how rates will be limited.
 Processing Notifications: Handles the processing of notifications triggered by other modules.